By using this site, you agree to the Privacy Policy and Terms of Use.

 Reality Defender’s researchers used publicly available footage of notable individuals, including CEOs and entertainers, from earnings calls and media interviews.
 The company succeeded in breaching the safeguards with every likeness they attempted to impersonate.
 Colman argues that “any smart 10th grader” could figure out the tools his company used.

-An OpenAI spokesperson said in an emailed statement to that “the researchers built a sophisticated deepfake system of CEOs and entertainers to try to bypass those protections, and we’re continuously strengthening Sora to make it more resilient against this kind of misuse.”
+An OpenAI spokesperson said in an emailed statement to that “the researchers built a sophisticated deepfake system of CEOs and entertainers to try to bypass those protections, and we’re continually strengthening Sora to make it more resilient against this kind of misuse.”

 Sora’s release, and the rapid circumvention of its authentication mechanisms, is a reminder that society is unprepared for the next wave of increasingly realistic, personalized deepfakes.
 The gap between the advancing technology and lagging regulation leaves individuals on their own to navigate an uncertain informational landscape—and to protect themselves from possible fraud and harassment.

 “Platforms absolutely know that this is happening, and absolutely know that they could solve it if they wanted to.
-But until regulations catch up—we’re seeing the same thing across all social media. platforms—they’ll do nothing,” says Colman.
+But until regulations catch up—we’re seeing the same thing across all social media platforms—they’ll do nothing,” says Colman.

 Sora hit 1 million downloads in under five days—faster than ChatGPT, which at the time was the fastest-growing consumer app—despite requiring users to have an invite, according to Bill Peebles, OpenAI’s head of Sora.
 OpenAI’s release followed a similar offering from Meta called Vibes, which is integrated into the Meta AI app.